-Length of time in post: Mrs Watanabe has been SENDCO for Early Year and Key Stage One since 2017 and has been SENDCO for the whole school since March 2022.
-She is currently studying to obtain the National Award for SEND Coordination (NASC).
-Mrs Thorpe, the headteacher, also holds the qualification.
+Length of time in post: Mrs Watanabe has been SENDCO for Early Years and Key Stage One since 2017 and has been SENDCO for the whole school since March 2022.
+She is due to undertake the NPQ SENDCO from September 2024.
+Mrs Thorpe currently holds the NASENCO qualification.